To start chronological : Begin with the oldest post at the bottom

 My Dad's mother dies only three years later, while I was at a summer camp in the Sauerland.
 When I was back again, the funeral had taken place and she was now in the same grave as my father and her name was also registered on the gravestone.

-this part of the family broke completely after the death of my father and granny.
+So now there were only a brother and two sisters of my father.
+Unfortunately, the contact this part of the family broke completely after the death of my father and granny.
 My mother always told us she had been blamed for the death of our father and therefore she would not want to have any more contact.

 Just as I, my father had three siblings, they were two boys and two girls, just like us.